 The landlord must ensure that, during each period of occupation, a carbon monoxide alarm which is in repair and proper working order is in each room of the dwelling which contains a gas appliance, an oil fired combustion appliance or a solid fuel burning combustion appliance.

 The Regulations do not stipulate whether the carbon monoxide alarms should be battery powered or connected to the dwelling’s electrical supply.
-These requirements will apply to all occupation contracts from 1 December 2022.
+These requirements apply to all occupation contracts as of 1 December 2022.

 Has the law changed in relation to electrical safety?